Latest Blog Posts

 Change is Happening

-We’re so proud to publish our impact and learning review, Change is Happening.
-In it we share some incredible impact stories and insights from our project partners, past and present, and what we ourselves have learned along the way.
-It’s been a pleasure and a privilege to spend time speaking with our project partners about their successes, their challenges, and what’s next in their journey.
-We have learned a lot and hope you will too.
+We share some incredible impact stories and insights from our project partners, past and present, and what we ourselves have learned along the way.
+It’s been a pleasure and a privilege to spend time speaking with our project partners; we have learned a lot and hope you will too.

 What do the leaked education plans mean?